 Now she has helped thousands of others do the same thing through her Meditative Writing class.
 Nothing delights her more than reaching into the mind, the inner world of another and assisting them in the discovery of their true self.

 Jessica S Hinds is an award winning writer, teacher and creator of Meditative Writing © .
 She began her career as a published poet at the age of 12.
 She wrote the award winning film “Stranger at Home”, and best screenplay winner "The Mending Wall" (Stonefair International Film Festival, Oregon Film Awards Gold Winner).
 She has been a finalist in over a dozen major competitions and festivals including the Austin Film Festival, O’Neill Conference, Made In NY Writers Room, The Van Gogh Award and The Heidman Award.
 Her plays have been developed and produced at theaters across the country including La MaMa, Cherry Lane, Rattlestick Playwright's Theater, Primary Stages, The Amoralists, The Flea, The Claque, and the New York Artists' Community.
 She received her MFA in Dramatic Writing from the New School for Drama.

 As a teacher Jessica has mentored thousands of writers including Sundance Award-winning filmmakers, Emmy Award-winning writers & producers, Tony Award winners, best-selling authors, professional musicians, TV showrunners, reality TV stars, published poets, and emerging artists in the fields of screenwriting, playwriting, novel writing, TV writing, memoir writing, poetry, journalism, and music.

-She is the founder of The Crass Shaman, and The Science and Art of Writing, and is currently building curriculum for the Jnana Yoga School of New York.
+She is the founder of Meditative Writing, and The Science and Art of Writing, and is currently building curriculum for the Jnana Yoga School of New York.
 Jessica has built programming for various theatre companies and schools including Playwrights Horizons, The Jacob Krueger Studio, The Einhorn School of Performing Arts, and The New York Artists Collective.